nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 from the examples above.
 The projection runner is used as a context manager.
 The projection runner's :func:`~eventsourcing.projection.ProjectionRunner.run_forever` method is called which keeps the projection running.
-The :func:`~eventsourcing.projection.ProjectionRunner.stop` method is called by a signal handler when the operating system process receives an interupt signal.
-The example below starts a thread which sends the interupt signal after 1s.
+The :func:`~eventsourcing.projection.ProjectionRunner.stop` method is called by a signal handler when the operating system process receives an interrupt signal.
+The example below starts a thread which sends the interrupt signal after 1s.

 .. code-block:: python